Bartis1313/csgo/README.md

 * 1.1.2 - 2D plot added, for fps and velocity.
 From now if config fails to find file to save, it throws the error.
 * 1.1.3 - Added hand/weapon chams, and rewrote chams code.
 * 1.1.4 - Added global shots counter, which can result in getting valid accuracy per round, and hitmarker with sound got added.
+* 1.1.5 - Added visibility check, in aimbot and triggerbot.
+Some visuals added.
 </details>

 # People who helped